2024 Best Biomedical Engineering Schools in Washington

 Although we recommend filtering by degree level first, you can view the list below to see which schools give the educational experience for the bio engineering degree levels they offer.

-Any student who is interested in biomedical engineering has to check out University of Washington - Seattle Campus.
-Located in the large city of Seattle, UW Seattle is a public university with a fairly large student population.
+Every student who is interested in biomedical engineering has to look into University of Washington - Seattle Campus.
+Located in the city of Seattle, UW Seattle is a public university with a fairly large student population.

-Biomedical Engineering degree recipients from University of Washington - Seattle Campus receive an earnings boost of around $3,857 above the average earnings of biomedical engineering graduates.
+Biomedical Engineering degree recipients from University of Washington - Seattle Campus earn a boost of about $3,857 above the typical income of biomedical engineering graduates.

-Washington State University is a good decision for students interested in a degree in biomedical engineering.
+Washington State University is a wonderful decision for students pursuing a degree in biomedical engineering.
 Located in the town of Pullman, Wazzu is a public university with a very large student population.

-Students who graduate with their degree from the bio engineering program state that they receive average early career income of $43,178.
+Students who graduate with their degree from the bio engineering program state that they receive average early career wages of $43,178.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.